The Chatham Islands – where the sun first rises over New Zealand

 Day 1 – Welcome to the Chatham Islands

-- Quick stop enroute to take photographs
+Quick stop to the Bluffs to take photographs

 Day 2 – The Wild West